Skip to contents

 Overview

-The sections of the cookbook are as follows:
+The cookbook is structured as follows:

 What is the PACTA for Banks analysis?

-Who are these tools built for?
+Who are these tools for?

 What are the main steps of the analysis?